 From your website to your window decorations, the customer experience should feel seamless.
 The voice and visuals you use in your email should match the signage in your stores.
 The clothing staff wears to events should complement the style of your in-store associates.

-Give your customers what they want.
-Not what you think they want.
+Give your customers what they want, not what you think they want

-To offer the best omnichannel shopping experience, you need to understand who your customers are and how you can create experiences that best serve them.
+To offer the best omnichannel experience, you need to understand who your customers are and how you can create experiences that best serve them.